 Location.
-30° 19.706′ N, 96° 21.686′ W. Marker is near Independence, Texas, in Washington County.
-Marker can be reached from Coles Road (County Highway 60) 0.1 miles west of McCrocklin Road.
-The marker is located in the southwest section of the Old Independence Cemetery.
-Touch for map.
+30° 19.809′ N, 96° 22.082′ W. Marker is near Independence, Texas, in Washington County.
+Marker can be reached from Coles Road half a mile west of McCrocklin Road.
+The marker is located about a quarter of a mile down the dirt Touch for map.
 Marker is in this post office area: Brenham TX 77833, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Moses Austin Bryan (approx. 0.4 miles away); Old Independence Cemetery (approx. 0.4 miles away); Columns of a Building of Old Baylor University (approx. 1.1 miles away); The Female Department of Baylor University (approx. 1.1 miles away); Dr. Horace G. Clark (approx. 1.2 miles away); The Davis Family (approx. 1.2 miles away); Old Baylor Park (approx. 1.2 miles away); John P. Coles Cabin (approx. 1.2 miles away).
 Touch for a list and map of all markers in Independence.